 For example, if someone is walking down the street and sees a credit card laying on the ground and picks it up with the intent to turn it into the nearest authorities, they are not guilty of credit card theft.
 If someone steals a wallet and takes the credit card from it with the intent to use it and with the intent to not return it to the rightful owner, they could be guilty of credit card theft.

 However, if someone steals a wallet and takes the credit card from it with the intent to use it and with the intent to not return it to the rightful owner, they could be guilty of credit card theft.
+The right DC lawyer could help build a strong defense to combat credit card theft charges.

 A DC credit card theft lawyer examines the circumstances of the alleged crime.
 Was it a credit card or was it credit card account information?
 How did law enforcement identify the person charged as someone who is involved with the stolen information?
 What were the circumstances under which the information or the credit card went missing or was stolen?
 How are the authorities tying it to the person charged?